Chapter 18.30

 c.
 Landscape Setback.
 Building and parking setback areas shall be landscaped in accordance with the provisions of Chapter 18.70 CMC, Landscape Requirements.

 d.
 Storage Setback.
-All storage of materials and display areas fenced and screened, in accordance with this chapter, shall be located no closer than 15 feet of the property line adjacent to public right-of-way from which primary access for the site is obtained.
+All storage of materials and display areas fenced and screened, in accordance with this chapter, shall be located no closer than 15 feet of the property line adjacent to the public right-of-way from which primary access for the site is obtained.
 A 10-foot setback may be permissible for storage, if the building for the use is fenced within the storage area.

 2. Major and Secondary Arterials.

 a.
 Building Setback.
-Buildings and structures shall be located no closer than 20 feet of the property line adjacent to public right-of-way.
+Buildings and structures shall be located no closer than 20 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.

 c.
 Landscape Setback.
 Building and parking setback areas shall be landscaped in accordance with the provisions of Chapter 18.70 CMC, Landscape Requirements.

 d.
 Storage Setback.
-All storage of materials and display areas fenced and screened, in accordance with this chapter, shall be located no closer than 20 feet of the property line adjacent to public right-of-way from which primary access for the site is obtained.
+All storage of materials and display areas fenced and screened, in accordance with this chapter, shall be located no closer than 20 feet of the property line adjacent to the public right-of-way from which primary access for the site is obtained.
 A 10-foot setback may be permissible for storage, if the building for the use is fenced within the storage area.

 3. Freeway.

 a.
 Building Setback.
-Buildings and structures shall be located no closer than 20 feet of the property line adjacent to public right-of-way.
+Buildings and structures shall be located no closer than 20 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.

 b.
 Parking Setback.
-Parking areas shall be located no closer than 20 feet of the property line adjacent to public right-of-way.
+Parking areas shall be located no closer than 20 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.

 c.
 Landscape Setback.
 Building and parking setback areas shall be landscaped in accordance with the provisions of Chapter 18.70 CMC, Landscape Requirements.

 d.
 Storage Setback.
-All storage of materials and display areas fenced and screened, in accordance with this chapter, shall be located no closer than 20 feet of the property line adjacent to public right-of-way from which primary access for the site is obtained.
+All storage of materials and display areas fenced and screened, in accordance with this chapter, shall be located no closer than 20 feet of the property line adjacent to the public right-of-way from which primary access for the site is obtained.
 A 10-foot setback may be permissible for storage, if the building for the use is fenced within the storage area.

-[b] Setbacks for side streets shall be as follows for all street classifications:
+b.
+Setbacks for side streets shall be as follows for all street classifications:

 1. Building Setback.
-Buildings and structures shall be located no closer than 10 feet of the property line adjacent to public right-of-way.
+Buildings and structures shall be located no closer than 10 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.

 2. Parking Setback.
 Parking areas shall be located no closer than 10 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.